 When planning the project schedule it is often practical to look at our historical record for estimating.
-Our historical record, if generated over sufficient time, provides us with a glimpse of the capabilities of our Project Management Organization as well as … Continue reading
+Our historical record, if generated over sufficient time, provides us with a glimpse of the capabilities of our Project Management Organization as well as various line functions. … Continue reading

 We see some company responses to economic downturn are to eliminate staff as if that were the only way to become a viable company once again.
 We wonder if these companies have some cost improvement methodology behind them that would give their management other options than summarily removal of personnel.
 Continue reading

 A cost reduction as we have already defined it in a previous blog results in an improvement against budget.
 A plethora of cost reductions can result in a significant reduction in overhead, which is increases the margin of every product in the building.
 Cost reductions immediately affect the bottom line.

 Cost reduction work has the added benefit of also getting our employees invested in their own company—they become partially responsible for the success of the firm.
 We suggest that any implemented cost reduction be rewarded with some small token and be celebrated publicly.

 Profit improvements also affect margin, although sometimes only for this accounting period.
 No matter: we are still improving the situation of the firm and enhancing our ability to compete.
 If we have sufficient capital accumulation we do not need bankers’ covenants and other impedimenta of the financial world.
 We are not obligated to somebody who holds part of our destiny!